-The Vizio V5 Series 2021 is an entry-level 4k TV from Vizio's 2021 lineup that replaces the Vizio V Series 2020.
-It sits below the Vizio M6 Series Quantum 2021 and the Vizio M7 Series Quantum 2021, and while it doesn't have many of the same features as the higher-end models, it still comes with features you'd expect to find on a modern 4k TV, like a built-in smart system.
-The Vizio SmartCast operating system is unique because it doesn't have an app store to download extra apps besides the pre-installed ones.
+The Vizio V5 Series 2021 is an entry-level 4k TV from Vizio's 2021 lineup.
+It replaces the Vizio V Series 2020 and sits below the Vizio M6 Series Quantum 2021 and the Vizio M7 Series Quantum 2021.
+It's a very basic, cheap TV with very few additional features and no advanced gaming features.
+It runs the Vizio SmartCast operating system, which is unique because it doesn't have an app store to download extra apps besides the pre-installed ones.
 However, you can cast any content you want from your phone thanks to the Google Chromecast and Apple AirPlay support.
 It's also available in a variety of sizes, from 43 to 75 inches, so you can get the one that suits your needs the most.

 The Vizio V655-J09 is okay for most uses.
-It's decent for watching movies in dark rooms because it has a high native contrast ratio with incredible black uniformity, meaning blacks look deep without much blooming, but it lacks a local dimming feature.
-It's also decent for watching TV shows and okay for sports as it has good reflection handling, but it has a narrow viewing angle, so it isn't good for wide viewing areas.
-Unfortunately, it isn't good for HDR content because it doesn't get bright enough to make highlights stand out and can't display a wide color gamut.
+It's decent for watching movies in dark rooms because it has a high native contrast ratio with incredible black uniformity, meaning blacks look deep and uniform, but it lacks a local dimming feature to improve its dynamic range.
+It's also decent for watching TV shows and okay for sports in a bright room, thanks to its good reflection handling, but it has a narrow viewing angle, so the image degrades as you move off-center.
+Unfortunately, although it technically supports HDR, this adds nothing as HDR content looks dull and flat due to its low peak brightness and lack of a wide color gamut.

 The Vizio V655-J09 is decent for watching movies in dark rooms.
-It has a fantastic native contrast ratio to display deep blacks, but there's no local dimming feature to improve it.
-Luckily, it also has incredible black uniformity with minimal blooming around bright objects.
+It has a fantastic native contrast ratio to display deep uniform blacks in simple scenes, but since there's no local dimming feature, the entire screen looks washed out if there are bright highlights visible in otherwise dark scenes.
 It removes judder from 24p sources, which is great for watching movies, but it has some trouble upscaling lower-resolution content like DVDs.

 The Vizio V655-J09 is decent for watching TV shows in well-lit rooms.
 Although it doesn't get very bright, it has good reflection handling if you want to use it in a room with a few lights, but don't place it opposite a bright window.
 Unfortunately, it has a narrow viewing angle, so the image looks washed out from the side, and there are some upscaling artifacts with 720p content, like from cable boxes.